goldshtn/wams-android/README.md

 }
 ```

-To send a notification that appears in the Android notification area, set the payload message to the following JSON string:
+To send a notification that appears in the Android notification area, set the payload field to the following JSON:

 ```javascript
 {